Private-equity secondary market: Continued Expansion in the 2010s

 Since mid-2010, the secondary market has seen increased levels of activity resulting from improved pricing conditions.
 Through the middle of 2011, the level of activity has continued to remain at elevated levels as sellers have entered the market with large portfolios, the most attractive funds being transacted at around NAV.
-As the European sovereign debt crisis hit the financial markets during summer 2011, the private-equity secondary market subsequently saw a decrease both in supply and demand for portfolios of interests in private-equity fund, leading to reduced pricing levels compared to pre-summer-2011.
+As the Euro area crisis hit the financial markets during summer 2011, the private-equity secondary market subsequently saw a decrease both in supply and demand for portfolios of interests in private-equity fund, leading to reduced pricing levels compared to pre-summer-2011.
 However, the volumes on the secondary market were not expected to decrease in 2012 compared to 2011, a record year as, in addition to the banks under pressure from the Basel III regulations, other institutional investors, including pension funds, insurance companies and sovereign wealth funds continued to utilize the secondary market to divest assets.

 In terms of fundraising, secondary investment firms have been the beneficiaries of the gradually improving private-equity fundraising market conditions.
 From 2010 through 2013, each of the large secondary fund managers have raised successor funds, sometimes exceeding their fundraising targets.

 By 2012, secondary market activity was setting new records with approximately $26bn of transactions completed.
 Lloyds Banking Group plc sold a $1.9bn portfolio of private-equity funds to Coller Capital.
 New York City Employees Retirement System sold a $975 million portfolio of private-equity fund interests.
-State of Wisconsin Investment Board sold a $1 billion portfolio of large buyout fund interests Swedish Länsförsäkringar sold a €1.5bn PE portfolio.
+State of Wisconsin Investment Board sold a $1 billion portfolio of large buyout fund interests.
+Swedish Länsförsäkringar sold a €1.5bn PE portfolio.

 Growth in the secondary market continued trending upward in 2013 reaching its highest level yet, with an estimated total transaction volume of $36bn.
 Average discount to net asset value decreased from 35% in 2009 to 7% in 2013.
 Total transaction volume grew again in 2014 to $49.3bn.

 During the four-year period between 2014 and 2018, the secondaries market continued its upward trajectory, approaching $40 billion in transaction volume in the second half of 2017.
 The figure represents approximately five times total deal activity from 2005 levels.
 Market watchers attributed the rise to the growing sophistication of secondaries transactions, increased demand for liquidity on the part of institutional investors and a growing number of fund managers using the secondary market to gain access to new streams of capital.